-One of the reasons you should brainstorm and narrow your options down to 2 or 3 is because there may already be an existing business with the same name you want.
-So, once your short list is approved check to see if the name already exists.
+It is a good idea to brainstorm and narrow your business name options down to two or three choices, as there may already be an existing business with the name you want.
+Once your short list has been approved, you should check to see if the name is already taken.

-If the business name you want has been reserved but the company is not yet incorporated you may be able to wait it out, as the name will be held for 120 days.
-Then you can file an appeal to reserve the name for yourself.
-You can also file an appeal for the name you want if the company has been dissolved.
+If the business name you want has been reserved but the company is not yet incorporated, you may be able to wait it out for up to 120 days.
+During this time, you can file an appeal to reserve the name for yourself.
+If the company has been dissolved, you can also file an appeal for the name you want.

 Reserving A Company Name

-Before you can reserve a company name you must ensure it is not already in use.
+Before you can reserve a company name, you must first make sure it is not already in use.
 To do this, you should conduct a thorough search for the name you want.
-However, it is important to search for more than just the precise name you are hoping for.
+However, it is important to search for more than just the exact name you have in mind.
 These tips will help you conduct an effective search for a company name: